RetoSchmucki/climateExtract/README.md

 ecad_version
 ```

 Define specific regions and points.
-If not provided,  data will be extracted for the entire ECAD extent.
+If not provided,  the function will extract the data for the entire extent of ECAD.
 Note that we need to install the package `geodata` to retrieve the border of France.

 ```R
 # use set.seed() for reproducibility